 Rules That Apply:

 - In order for the calculations to be most accurate, the Employee's Annual Salary should exclude Temporary Pay.
-It should include on-going special rates (such as for working a late shift), but not special rates for acting or temporary assignments.
-Of
+It should include on-going special rates (such as for working a permanent late shift), but not special rates for acting or temporary assignments.

 - Severance Pay is calculated by rounding up the employee's years of completed, continuous service to the next higher year.
 If the layoff occurs on the employee's service anniversary date, the calculator may overstate the employee's severance pay.